mohamad00122/Data_Analysis_Portfolio/README.md

 ### Spotify Songs Analysis
 An exploration of a dataset of 30,000 songs from Spotify to understand the distribution of songs across genres, the evolution of music over time, and the audio features of tracks.

+### Airbnb NYC Analysis
+A comprehensive analysis of over 20,000 Airbnb listings in New York City, providing insights into room prices, reviews, availability, and host information.
+Understand the market through data cleaning, exploratory analysis, and geographical distribution of listings.

 ## Skills Demonstrated

 - Data Cleaning and Preprocessing